Artificial intelligence for medical diagnostics

 “There are rapid developments within the fields of AI and mobile network performance, so I am very positive about our ability to make the concept work.
 When the diagnostics for an initial disease are up and running, this can then be expanded to encompass additional diseases – essentially to all image- based diagnostics.
 Our research is also relevant for high-income countries: AI assistants that can sort and preview medical images would also reduce the workload and shorten waiting times in Sweden.
 Imagine a scenario where we can give women their pap smear or mammography results immediately during their appointments, instead of through the mail several weeks later!”

 Text: Anders Nilsson, in translation from Swedish

-First published in From Cell to Society 2019
+First published in the booklet From Cell to Society 2019

-Professor of Medical Technology specialising in digital diagnostics at the Department of Public Health Sciences
+Professor of Medical Technology specialising in digital diagnostics at the Department of Global Public Health

 Johan Lundin was appointed Professor of Medical Technology specialising in digital diagnostics at Karolinska Institutet on 9 January 2019.